koderhut/safenotes/readme.md

 - add release packages for all platforms

 If you are considering other features that might go well with the app please let me know by creating a feature request issue.
-I plan a 1-2 months release cycle with security fixes released immediately.
+I plan to release as soon as a feature is done with security fixes released immediately.

 ## 🚀 Getting started
 See [installation notes in docs.](./docs/install.md)